We all remember nursery rhymes.

 You could make some basic (or complex if you have the artistic skills) drawings of different sections of the rhymes, mix them up and then challenge the child to reorder them as quickly as possible.
 You could always time them and see if they can beat their score.
 If you wanted to really push them you could do a few different rhymes and mix them all together with your child then having to first separate and order them.

-So there we go, if you enjoyed reading this post or found it interesting please share and follow/subscribe using the buttons below – it would really help me out.
+So there we go, if you enjoyed reading all about the benefits of nursery rhymes for kids or found it interesting please share and follow/subscribe using the buttons below – it would really help me out.

 If you have any favourite nursery rhymes or ideas for how you have made them more fun please leave a comment below – it would be great to hear them.